Hyperhidrosis (Excessive Sweating) Treatment at Cosmetech. Helping Hyperhidrosis sufferers get the answers they need.

-Botulinum toxin type A is a preparation of protein which, when small doses are injected into the skin, blocks the nerves that supply the eccrine glands; this prevents the glands from producing sweat.
+Therapeutic botulinum toxin is a preparation of protein.
+When small doses are injected into the skin, it blocks the nerves that supply the eccrine glands.
+This prevents the glands from producing sweat.

-Although Botulinum toxin type A injections are not licensed in the UK for palmar (hands) or plantar (feet) hyperhidrosis, it can be performed at some private hospitals.
+Therapeutic botulinum toxin injections are not licensed in the UK for palmar (hands) or plantar (feet) hyperhidrosis.
+It can however be performed at some private hospitals.
 The skin in these areas is sensitive, and the treatment can therefore be painful unless an anaesthetic is applied.
-It would need repeating on average every 4 months, and so a general anaesthetic each time is not generally recommended, but a local anaesthetic can be given.
+It would need repeating on average every 4 months, and so a general anaesthetic each time is not generally recommended.
+A local anaesthetic can be given.

 When is it used?

 It is usually considered when topical treatments such as antiperspirants, iontophoresis and medications have been unsuccessful.
-Botox is only effective in treating small areas and is therefore not a viable option for treating generalised hyperhidrosis.
+Therapeutic botulinum toxin is only effective in treating small areas.
+It is therefore not a viable option for treating generalised hyperhidrosis.

 How does it work?

 Sweat glands are actually in the skin, not underneath it.
 When you sweat, a chemical messenger is sent to the sympathetic nerves that meet your sweat glands, turning the sweat ‘on’.